-Refer to the 2018 CORE Application Brochure for more information about CORE’s IRB process requirement.
+Refer to the 2020 CORE Application Brochure or more information about CORE’s IRB process requirement.
 For more information about IRB also consider:

 How do I submit an application?

-You may use the list of questions in the 2018 CORE Application Brochure to prepare your application offline.
-However, you must submit your application using the online application portal (the link for which is provided in the registration confirmation email that will be sent to you after registration/payment).
+You may use the list of questions in the 2020 CORE Application Brochure to prepare your application offline.
+However, you must submit your application using the online application portal.
 Applications that are mailed or e-mailed will not be accepted.
-Refer to the 2018 CORE Application Brochure for a complete list of steps for how to apply.
+Refer to the 2020 CORE Application Brochure for a complete list of steps for how to apply.